 |Vintage Pulp||Feb 22 2019|

 Which is to say Bertrand has disappeared into the labyrinth of Paris during the chaos of the Franco-Prussian War.
 His appetites soon grow to include not only the living, but the dead, which he digs from fresh graves in Père Lachaise and Cimetière de Montmartre.
 Pretty interesting stuff, this novel.
 Of course, werewolf stories always end tragically, but it's the journey that matters.
-Endore crafts an atmospheric tale—and one that's sexually frank too, for 1933.
-Well, vive la différence.
-The French public was not quite so puritanical as the Americans about sexual explorations in art.
+Endore crafts an atmospheric tale—and one that's frank too, for 1933.
+Endore counts on his readers to not be puritannical about Bertrand's sexual explorations.
 Nor about sacrilege, nor children being eaten, nor incest, it seems.
 But as horrific as all these atrocities are, ultimately Endore asks which is the greater werewolf—Bertrand or war?
 Since in reality one exists and the other doesn't, we know the answer.
 The Werewolf of Paris is a fascinating tale, not pulp style, but certainly worth a read for fans of any types of fiction.

 |Hollywoodland||Dec 13 2010|